 - Add the Chicken pieces and stir them into the rest of the ingredients.

 - Add the chopped bell peppers, followed by the heaped tablespoon of creamy peanut butter.
 Add the shredded basil and give all the ingredients a good stir until well combined.

-- Add the soy sauce, followed by the coconut milk.
-Give it a good stir, making sure that none of the pastes stick on to the bottom of the pot.
-Add half a cup of water and mix it in with the rest of the ingredients.
-At this point, you can add some salt, if required.
+- Add the soy sauce, followed by coconut milk.
+Give it a good stir, making sure that there is no residue sticking to the bottom of the pot.
+Add 1/2 cup of water and mix it in with the rest of the ingredients.

-- Now place the steel trivet insert over the chicken curry, and add 2 cups of pre-soaked and drained rice to a heat-proof container, and place it on the trivet.
-Add 1.5 cups of water to the rice.
+- Now place the steel trivet insert over the chicken curry, and add 1.5 cups of pre-soaked and drained rice to a steel or heat-proof container, and place it on the trivet.
+Add 1 cup of water to the rice.

 - Put on the lid of the IP, and with the valve in 'sealing' position, switch to 'Manual' mode, in 'High' setting.
 Set the time for 5 minutes.
-Let the curry and rice pressure cook, and let the steam release naturally (do not open the valve to release steam, let the vent go down on its own) for 8 minutes.
-Then, lift the vent to release any residual steam.
+Let the curry and rice pressure cook, and let the steam release naturally (do not open the valve to release steam, let the vent go down on its own) for 5 minutes.
+Then, lift the vent to release residual steam.

-- Once cooked, open the lid of the IP and take out the rice.
+- Once the pressure valve comes down, open the lid of the IP and take out the rice.
 Fluff it up with a fork, and serve with the cooked chicken curry.